 The digital nomad life always pushes the boundaries of your comfort zone – change will not be something you fear anymore.
 This is tough at first, of course.
 Pushing your boundaries isn’t easy.
 But once you overcome the initial challenges, the shock of a new culture won’t phase you.

 Your newfound adaptability is not confined to just your ability to adapt to a new culture either.
 This can be taken into your work and social life as well.
 While others fear change, you will embrace it.
-And as we saw in 2020, change can happen fast.
+And as we have seen in recent years, change can happen fast.
 And those that can successfully adapt will be much better off than those that can’t.

 You’ll be surprised with how much more time in the day you have when you don’t have to commute.
 In some places, a 1-hour (or longer) commute is the norm.
 If that is you, imagine having those two hours back.
 While it also saves you time, it also saves a lot on gas and transport!